comanezz/the-monkees/README.md

 **Tour**

-The Tour page features an image (representing the person who will perform in the next events) and the location and dates of the incoming events or previous events.
+The "Tour" page features an image (representing the person who will perform in the next events) and the location and dates of the incoming events or previous events.

 **Book an Event**

-The Book an Event page features a contact form requesting an email, type of event, date, location and additional information.
+The "Book an Event" page features a contact form to enable client to make a request.
+The form require to fill informations such as email, type of event, date, location and additional information.
-Bottom of the form there is a send button.
+At the bottom of the form there is a "send" button to enable the client to confirm the request.

 ### Features Left to Implement
 - I would like to make the form working.
 Being able to receive the information sent by the customer.